Gliptal/Theme-HueAccent/README.md

 Credits
 ======

 Credits go to Allan Hortle and his excellent Centurion Theme you can find here: [Centurion](https://github.com/allanhortle/Centurion).
 HueAccent is a modified version of his theme.
+Thank you also to skuroda on the Sublime Text Forums, that helped me get my bearings with themes and packaging alike.